gmunro90/Berghain-Bootcamp/README.md

 ## Backlog

--Include functioning timer, timer is workign but when new question generates, countdown acts irratically.
+- Include functioning timer, timer is workign but when new question generates, countdown acts irratically.
 Otherwise, logic is functioning to arrive at 0 and take a life off.

--Styling with reactive answers, like 'Who Wants To Be A Millionaire', when you select an answer it flashes red/green dependant on correct/incorrect value.
+- Styling with reactive answers, like 'Who Wants To Be A Millionaire', when you select an answer it flashes red/green dependant on correct/incorrect value.

 ## Data structure